HimaVincent/My-Portfolio/README.md

 # My Portfolio

-A starter project from my _nology training that highlights my core HTML, CSS/SCSS and JavaScript skills.
+A starter project from my \_nology training showcasing my core HTML, CSS/SCSS, and JavaScript skills.
+I’m levelling up every day, so this project will keep growing right along with me.